Fund That Flip Review

-Looking for a Fund That Flip review to help you decide if it's the right residential real estate investing platform for you?
+Are you looking for a Fund That Flip (FTF) review to help you decide if it's the right residential real estate investing platform for you?

 Every real estate investment can be broadly classified as a debt or an equity investment.
 While equity instruments are more popular, debt instruments come with two distinct advantages.